DESMOPRESSIN

 Medicinal Benefits

 DESMOPRESSIN is a hormone analogue that treats diabetes insipidus, post-hypophysectomy polyuria (extreme urination) or polydipsia (excessive thirst), and bedwetting.
-It contains Desmopressin, a synthetic form of Vasopressin (antidiuretic hormone), which mimics the natural hormone, vasopressin and works by limiting the amount of water eliminated in the urine, thus controlling excessive thirst and urination in diabetes insipidus.
-It also decreases the amount of urine produced, thereby preventing the urinary bladder from filling up at night time and controls bedwetting in children.
-Being an anti-haemophilic agent, DESMOPRESSIN also reduces bleeding tendency in haemophilia (bleeding disorder) by promoting the release of blood clotting factors.
+It contains Desmopressin, a synthetic form of Vasopressin (antidiuretic hormone), which mimics the natural hormone vasopressin and works by limiting the amount of water eliminated in the urine, thus controlling excessive thirst and urination in diabetes insipidus.
+It also decreases the amount of urine produced, thereby preventing the urinary bladder from filling up at night time and controlling bedwetting in children.
+Being an anti-haemophilic agent, DESMOPRESSIN also reduces the bleeding tendency in haemophilia (bleeding disorder) by promoting the release of blood clotting factors.

 Directions for Use